cmurray187/cmurray187.github.io/_posts/2020-06-13-Heatwaves.md

 ---
 ## **Marine Heatwaves in the PNW**

-Marine heatwaves are increasing in severity and frequency and pose a serious threat to marine life.
+The increasing frequency of severe marine heatwaves poses a serious threat to marine life.
 Experimental exposures that test physiological tolerance limits can identify vulnerable taxa, but useful experiments require a robust characterization of regional heatwave dynamics.
-In advance of my 2020 winter experiments on Pacific herring early life-stages, I analyzed an 18 year NEERS dataset from the Ploeg Monitoring Station in [Padilla Bay, WA](https://coast.noaa.gov/nerrs/reserves/padilla-bay.html).
+I originally conducted this analysis in December 2019 in advance of my 2020 winter experiments on Pacific herring early life-stages.
+I analyzed an 18-year NEERS dataset from the Ploeg Monitoring Station in [Padilla Bay, WA](https://coast.noaa.gov/nerrs/reserves/padilla-bay.html).
 The station is situated within a large sea grass system and is representative of typical herring spawning habitat (48°33'22.8"N 122°31'51.2"W).

 <img src="https://raw.githubusercontent.com/cmurray187/cmurray187.github.io/master/notebookimages/Heatwaves/PloegChannel_map.PNG" width="400" height="400">{: .mx-auto.d-block :}

-I used the R package [HeatwaveR](https://robwschlegel.github.io/heatwaveR/) to detect heatwave events as defined by [Hobday et al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0079661116000057) which is an anomalous event that lasts for five or more days with temperatures warmer than the 90th percentile of a long-term seasonal climatology.
-The authors recommend a minimum 30-year dataset, but the longest publicly available dataset from a seagrass habitat from the Salish Sea ecosystem was 18 years.
-I set HeatwaverR to test daily mean temperatures from 1992-2019 (dataset deposited [here](https://github.com/cmurray187/Fish-Ecophysiology/blob/master/Heatwave%20Analysis/PadBay.xlsx)).
+I used the R package [HeatwaveR](https://robwschlegel.github.io/heatwaveR/) to detect heatwave events as defined by [Hobday et al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0079661116000057); an anomalous event that lasts for five or more days with temperatures warmer than the 90th percentile of a long-term seasonal climatology.
+The authors recommend a minimum 30-year dataset to fully capture decadal climate oscillations.
+The 18-year dataset from Padilla Bay falls short, so the interpretation of this analysis is somewhat limited, but still useful for informing experimental designs.
+HeatwaverR evaluated daily mean temperatures from 1992-2019 (dataset deposited [here](https://github.com/cmurray187/Fish-Ecophysiology/blob/master/Heatwave%20Analysis/PadBay.xlsx)).

 ```R
 ###install and load packages